naufal360/naufal360/README.md

   - naufal360.an@gmail.com
   - <a href="https://twitter.com/Naufalfdl_pay">Twitter</a>
 - 😄 Pronouns: nowfall or ophay
-- ⚡ Fun fact: Alone but not lonely
+- ⚡ Fun fact: I'd Like to Learn Something New.

 ### Github Statistic
 <p align="left">